jperez3/digitalocean-tf/t1/README.md

 Changes to Outputs:
   + droplet_public_ip = (known after apply)
 ```
-  - You can how see what terraform will be provisoining
+  - You can how see what terraform will be provisioning <!-- or provisioned (?) -->
   - The `Plan` line is key for deciding if terraform is going to perform the changes you're expecting.
   - It's always a good idea to review the plan prior to executing the change

 * After reviewing the plan's output, run `terraform apply`
-  - You will see a similar output to the plan and will prompted to confirm the change:
+  - You will see a similar output to the plan and will be prompted to confirm the change:

 ```hcl
 Plan: 1 to add, 0 to change, 0 to destroy.